 This attempt to obtain salvage value from the dead palms started in August 2017 and was initially funded by the Foundation.
 On 1st March 2019, after applying for and being granted funding through the Department of Foreign Affairs & Trade's (DFAT) Innovation Exchange (iXc), the Niulife Foundation signed an agreement for an 18-month Coconut Salvage Value project.

 The Niulife Foundation’s first project was the establishment of the Coconut Technology Centre (CTC) in 2014, located at Lunga, near Honiara’s international airport, Solomon Islands.

 The Coconut Technology Centre (CTC) is entirely dedicated to coconut.
-The CTC trains new coconut farmers & Virgin Coconut Oil (VCO) producers in basic business principles, hygiene, best-practice procedures, coconut nursery management, and sustainable food production systems.
+The CTC trains new coconut farmers & virgin coconut oil (VCO) producers in basic business principles, hygiene, best-practice procedures, coconut nursery management, and sustainable food production systems.

-CTC has operated a village youth training scheme, hosts local and international visitors, and employs folk with disabilities.
+CTC has operated a village youth training scheme, hosts local and international visitors, and employs people with disabilities.
 It is actively involved in craft activities, coconut shell bowl production and the re-design and scheduling of the replanting program for senile palms.